 To see Gerry's books and purchase them on-line, click here.

 The son of a WWII fighter pilot, Peter was born on a military base in Florida in 1951.
 After six years of college, he defied all expectations and became an auto mechanic and racing driver.
 A chance encounter led to him joining the staff of a national auto magazine, which started him down a long and winding road of journalism, public relations, marketing, general manager of a team that raced jet planes and on-camera host of a popular series of new car video test drives as ‘Peter Frey, the Test Drive Guy.’
 During 40 years of flying around the world on business, he wrote poetry on planes… a lot of it.
-He and his beautiful Irish wife moved from a condo on the beach in Florida to Ireland 2016.
-To find out more, please click here and here.
+He and his beautiful Irish wife moved from a condo on the beach in Florida to Ireland 2016... and back again in 2020.
+To find out more, please click here and visit www.MidasRoad.com.

 1281 N. Ocean Dr. #143, Singer Island, FL 33404

 Copyright © 2021 Poetry on Planes - All Rights Reserved.